GodisE/Project-1-game/README.md

 1. in js:

-        let gameName
+        `let gameName

-   //initialize function to call other
-   //created objects that start the game
+   > initialize function to call other created objects that start the game

         initialize()

-    //is used to start the app in a web server
+    > is used to start the app in a web server

-    //place new game inside the initialize function to update the DOM with our set classes, functions, etc
+    > place new game inside the initialize function to update the DOM with our set classes, functions, etc
-    //instanitate the class by using the keyword new
-    //to create a new object of our class
-    //runs the constructor function in the class
-    //returns the object and updates the DOM with all the
-    //properties and methods from the class
+    > instanitate the class by using the keyword new to create a new object of our class, runs the constructor function in the class, returns the object and updates the DOM with all the properties and methods from the class

         function initialize () {
             gameName = new Parameters()
-        }
+        }`
 **-As a user i want to click the play button**
 1. in my html: